Roger Charles Sullivan: Biography

 Sullivan did not get as much for his trouble-as he hoped-he was denied complete control of federal patronage by the administration (until 1916) and it did little (thanks to Bryan, who was secretary of state) to help him when he ran for the U.S. Senate in Illinois in 1914.
 Sullivan lost despite having the opposition split between Progressives and Republicans, largely as a function of the G.O.P reuniting and claiming its place as the state's majority party.
 His supporters organized a Sullivan for vice-president movement at the 1916 Democratic convention in Denver, but there was no real chance of Wilson putting him on the ticket.
 He remained a national figure of great renown as Democratic boss of what was then the second largest city, and the third most populous state until his death in April 1920.
 When he died, his passing was greeted with expressions of grief from Woodrow Wilson, Republican Governor Frank Orren Lowden, and virtually the entire Illinois political establishment, reformist or not.
-Even his only personal enemy, Carter Harrison Jr., who he had defeated for renomination for the mayor's office in 1915, offered his regrets.
+Even his only personal enemy, Carter Harrison IV, who he had defeated for renomination for the mayor's office in 1915, offered his regrets.

-He died on April 14, 1920 in Chicago, Illinois.
+He died on April 14, 1920, in Chicago, Illinois.